| Title: | Frequency Distribution Tables, Histograms and Polygons |

 parametrical inference.

-, it can be laborious to
+However, for novice or occasional users of R, it can be laborious to

 find out all necessary functions and graphical parameters to do a normalized